-Our bodies have an intrinsic ability to sense and position themselves in space, called proprioception.
-A set of sensory receptors in our joints, muscles, and skin shape the proprioceptive system, responsible for building full-body awareness.
+Our bodies are intrinsically able to sense and position themselves in space, called proprioception.
+A set of sensory receptors in our joints and muscles shape the proprioceptive system, which builds full-body awareness.

 There are simple tests you can do to try this out, like stretching your arms out in front of you, eyes closed, and attempting to touch your index fingers.
 Most people can do it on their first or second try, meaning their proprioceptive systems are working just fine.

-As we mentioned earlier, our skin, joints, and muscles come equipped with receptors that connect with the brain through the nervous system – which is why we know precisely what tasks our bodies are doing, even sightless.
-In short, there are three different sensory receptors, called proprioceptors:
+As we mentioned earlier, our joints and muscles come equipped with receptors that connect with the brain through the nervous system – which is why we know precisely what tasks our bodies are doing, even sightless.
+There are three different sensory receptors called proprioceptors:

-Stimulated by stretching our muscles.
-These receptors respond to changes in length and velocity, passing that information to our brains through a neural pathway
+- Muscle Spindles: Stimulated by stretching our muscles.
+Muscle spindles respond to changes in length and velocity, passing that information to our brains through a neural pathway.

-Located inside our tendons, they attach muscles to bones, and they respond to tension
+- Golgi Tendon Organs: Located inside our tendons, Golgi tendon organs attach muscles to bones and respond to tension.

-Located in the joints, connecting bones to other bones.
-They sense joint movement, telling our brains where our limbs are at – and what they are doing
+- Joint Kinesthetic Receptors: Located in the joints, connecting bones to other bones.
+Joint kinesthetic receptors sense joint movement, telling our brains where our limbs are at – and what they are doing.

 We are all too familiar with the five better-known senses – sight, sound, touch, smell, and taste.
 Proprioception is one of the three lesser-known ones.
-The other two are the vestibular system (responsible for balance and equilibrium) and interoception – the least known sense, responsible for autonomic movements such as blinking, breathing, and also the one that lets us understand what’s going on inside our bodies.
+The other two are the vestibular system (responsible for balance and equilibrium) and interoception – the least known sense, responsible for autonomic movements such as blinking and breathing, and also the one that lets us understand what’s happening inside our bodies.

 More often than not, sensory input challenges are mistaken for behavioral issues.
 Children with ASD perceive the world quite differently to many neurotypical people.
-They often struggle with proprioceptive difficulties, making them act challenging or hyperactive.
+According to an article published in The American Journal of Occupational Therapy, they often struggle with proprioceptive difficulties, making them act challenging or hyperactive.

 However, the opposite also applies.
-Lethargy and clumsiness are also signs to watch out for, possibly due to proprioception processing issues.
+Lethargy and social difficulties are also signs to watch out for, possibly due to proprioception processing issues.
 Understanding these signs will help you support your child throughout this sensory improvement journey.
-The most vital step is to be willing to remain open-minded and not mistake his/her struggles for tantrums.
+The most vital step is to be willing to remain open-minded and not mistake their struggles for tantrums.

-For practical purposes, we are going to divide all these signs into three different categories: perception, modulation, and praxis issues.
+For practical purposes, we are going to divide all these signs into two different categories: perception and praxis issues.

-Also known as sensory discrimination issues, they happen when the brain is unable to interpret or give meaning to sensory input.
+Also known as sensory discrimination issues, they happen when the brain cannot interpret or give meaning to sensory input.
 Some examples include: